 One of the most interesting findings from Pragmatic Marketing’s 2018 Product Management and Marketing Survey was this: The number one metric product managers said their success is increasingly being measured upon is the number of product sales.
 In that light, one of product management guru Jeff Lash’s “Product Management Trends and Predictions for 2019,” is quite relevant, as he calls on product managers to formalize the process for leveraging sales input: “As product teams seek to become ‘more strategic,’ rather than simply being order takers for sales, best-in-class product management functions put formal processes, venues and technologies in place to proactively collect, evaluate and respond to sales requests.”

-1. More software providers are getting on the usage analytics bandwagon
+1. More software providers are getting on the product usage analytics bandwagon

 Gartner predicts that by 2021, 75 percent of software providers will rely on insights from embedded software usage analytics to inform product management decisions and measure customer health (“Predicts 2018: Technology Go-to-Market”).
 While vendors like Pendo, Amplitude, Mixpanel, and Heap provide software usage analytics for web and mobile applications, Flexera offers software usage analytics for desktop applications.